 Why Do Writers Use Falling Action?

 Writers use falling actions in order to bring about the feeling of relief that should come after the climax.
 It’s impossible to continue a novel or short story at peak tension forever.
-Eventually, the story has to start its descent towards the conclusion.
+Eventually, the story has to start its descent towards a conclusion.
 Without the falling action, the reader would be left unsatisfied and in the dark in regard to what happened to the characters, they’ve hopefully come to care about throughout the exposition, rising action, and climax.
 The falling action should be a rewarding part of the story that readers look forward to as much as they do the climax.

 Related Literary Devices